 What do Other Decorators Think?

 I love this stuff.
-(I’m still not convinced about all these water-based stuff) .
-Dulux trade is very much my “go to” satinwood
+(I’m still not convinced about all these water-based version) .
+Dulux Trade is very much my “go to” satinwood.
+I use it on every job.

-I’ve been using it for over 30 years and never had a problem with it as long as you give everything two coats👍
+I’ve been using Dulux Trade Satinwood for over 30 years and never had a problem with it as long as you give everything two coats👍

 The only Dulux product I still use, good coverage, stays white, and reasonably priced, unlike the rest of the Dulux products 👍